-EDtv is a 1999 comedy/drama directed by Ron Howard, starring Matthew McConaughey, Jenna Elfman and Ellen DeGeneres, about a man who finds himself thrust into the world of reality television - and all the benefits and challenges that come from it.
-It is a remake of the quebecois movie Louis 19, le roi des ondes (1994).
+EDtv is a 1999 satirical comedy/drama film directed by Ron Howard, starring Matthew McConaughey, Jenna Elfman, Woody Harrelson and Ellen DeGeneres, about a man who finds himself thrust into the world of reality television — and all the benefits and challenges that come from it.
+It is a Foreign Remake of the Quebecois film Louis 19, le roi des ondes (1994).

 This film provides examples of: